microsoft/PowerPlatformConnectors/certified-connectors/ConsenSys/readme.md

 * `Can I customise the event polling/Retry-After?` Not currently.
 * `How do I send or receive complex data types?` These are supported as JSON objects and should be passed and interpreted as such unless they are arrays of base types, or just base types.
 * `What are the new optional gas fields?` These fields are to allow more refined gas customisation for networks that support the EIP-1559 gas estimation/calculation.
 If unspecified and the chain supports it, we now default to EIP-1559 estimation.
-* `Why do I need to get the nexy nonce?` Transactions need to be sequential and have a unique reference.
+* `Why do I need to get the next nonce?` Transactions need to be sequential and have a unique reference.
 In order to correct/cancel a failed transaction or rework it before it is processed (or fails to process), you will need to pass the nonce in sequence.
 * `Why do I need to send the nonce?` Using the nonce as an input will allow customisation and manual setting to correct chain blockages.
 * `Why do I need to poll for the transaction receipt?` This is needed as transactions may take a longer time to be processed, depending on gas market cost fluctuations or previous pending transactions.
 Be sure to use a delay between polling requests.